 - Half and Half - you can also use heavy cream or regular milk here too, but it's an absolute necessity when making mashed potatoes to add in some liquid.

 - Garlic Powder - Adding just a hint of garlic powder gives the red skin mash the flavor we're aiming for.
+You can also use fresh garlic cloves too.

 - Fresh rosemary - a few sprigs of rosemary gives the earthy flavor for our potatoes.